harisankar-krishna-swamy/django_hmac_authentication/README.md

 New feature
 * Optional `HMAC_EXPIRES_IN` configurtation.
 If set HMAC key will expire after interval.

->Built on Debian, KDE and CI/CD on GitLab
+>Built on Debian, KDE and CI/CD on GitLab :rocket:
 # 1. Install
 `pip install django_hmac_authentication`